 Bookings through FHR are eligible for benefits for stays of one night or more, whereas you need to stay at least two nights with THC.

-THC have only 2 properties in New Zealand, while FHR have 8 properties.
-As an indication of the extent of the programs in the rest of the world, FHR has more than three times the listings that THC does in the Asia-Pacific region.
+THC have 5 properties in New Zealand, and FHR have 8 properties.
+As an indication of the extent of the programmes in the rest of the world, FHR has more than three times the listings that THC does in the Asia-Pacific region.